 - extracts from baptism, birth and marriage registers from the pastoral office, marriage certificates from the Church of Sweden and civil marriage registrars (not from non-religious or foreign denominations), other documents from the Church of Sweden, if these are issued before 1 January 2000.

-Legalization SEK 400 for the first stamp.
-Then SEK 200 per stamp.
+Legalization/Notarization SEK 450 for the first stamp.
+Then SEK 250 per stamp on the same document.

 Certification of adoption documents SEK 2,500 – 5,000 depending on scope.
 Contact a notary public for further information.